-Many of you may know our next guest blogger, Patty Beidleman, from Twitter where she’s well known in Lean / Kanban community as @topsurf.
+Many of you may know our next guest blogger, Patty Beidleman, from Twitter, where she’s well known in the Lean/Kanban community as @topsurf.
 She’s been a friend and inspiration for us at LeanKit since the early, early days of the company.
-We’ve been impressed by her passion for improving education through technology and for innovation with Personal Kanban – using both physical and electronic Kanban.
-She is actively working to export ideas from the IT Lean / Agile world into the education community.
-And we’ve been proud to help her.
+We’ve been impressed by her passion for improving education through technology and for innovation with Personal Kanban — using both physical and electronic Kanban.
+She is actively working to export ideas from the IT Lean/Agile world into the education community, and we’ve been proud to help her.

 I have been using Personal Kanban successfully for more than two years now.
 I love the simplicity, and the way it flows and changes with you.
 What I love most about Personal Kanban is that anyone in any situation can use it to be more productive, effective and efficient in his or her work, whether you are a stay-at-home mom or the CEO of a company.
 Here are just a few of the ways I have used Personal Kanban:

 I use Personal Kanban as an educational tool in my preschool classroom, and my students have benefited greatly from using it.
 I set up an ABCs Personal Kanban, and each week the students learn about a letter, write the letter and learn proper use of the letter.
 Each week I witnessed the students’ engagement grow.
 They began to collaborate on the chalk board writing letters, and they compared their task cards on the class Personal Kanban board.
 Students who were fearful of not doing “good” work were no longer fearful and in fact exerting more effort and thriving.
 It has been a complete success.